 The key for this option used to be CAIssuedCertNamesMismatch, and will still be recognized by the driver under that key.
-If both keys are defined in the Windows registry or .ini file, AllowHostNameCNMismatch will take precedence.
+If both keys are defined, AllowHostNameCNMismatch will take precedence.

 - Enabled (1): The driver allows a CA-issued SSL certificate name to not match the host name of the Impala server. - Disabled (0): The CA-issued SSL certificate name must match the host name of the Impala server.